 - Data from third parties, i.e., analytics providers such as Google based outside the UK or publicly available sources.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with products or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

-Our use of your personal data will always have a lawful basis, because you have consented to our use of your personal data (e.g. by subscribing to emails or our newsletter), or because it is in our legitimate business interests to use it.
+Our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you, because you have consented to our use of your personal data (e.g. by subscribing to emails), or because it is in our legitimate business interests to use it.

 Please contact us (using the details provided in section 13) if you need details about the specific legal ground we are relying on to process your personal data.

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us (see section 13 below).